gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Managed model improvements

-#### Scalar collections
+A number of improvements have been made to the experimental [managed model](userguide/new_model.html) feature.
+This feature is currently used by the native and Play plugins and will evolve into a general purpose feature for describing Gradle builds.

+#### Support for `Set` and `List` of scalar types

-The managed model now supports collections of scalar types as properties.
-This means that it is possible to use as element type of a `Set` or a `List`:
+The managed model now supports collections of scalar types.
+This means that it is possible to use a `Set` or a `List` with element type:

- - a JDK Number type (`Integer`, `Double`, ...)
+ - a JDK `Number` type (`Integer`, `Double`, ...)
  - a `Boolean`
  - a `String`
  - a `File`
  - or an enumeration type

+A collection of a scalar type can be attached to any `@Managed` type as a property, or used for the elements of a `ModelSet` or `ModelMap`, or as a top level element.
+For example:

     @Managed
     interface User {
         Set<String> getGroups();
     }

-Properties of scalar types are available as read-only properties, in which case they default to an empty collection, or as read-write properties, in which case they default to `null`.
+Collections of scalar types are available as read-only properties, in which case they default to an empty collection, or as read-write properties, in which case they default to `null`.
 Read-only properties are similar to final values: they can be mutated as long as they are the subject of a rule.
-Read-write properties can also be mutated, but they are not final: the collection can be overwritten during a mutation phase.
+Read-write properties can also be mutated, but they are not final: the collection can be overwritten by a configuration rule.

 A read-only (non nullable) property is created by defining only a setter, while a read-write property is created by defining both a setter and a getter: